 5 Key Pieces with Timothy from Canoe Club

 First things first, a great tee.
-These come in two packs and every detail on these are perfect.
+These come in two packs and every detail on these is perfect.
 The fit, neckline, and color are spot on.
 This wash is actually named after me as we worked off the color of a vintage rock tee I wear a ton.
 They are pigment dyed and will continue to age with wash and wear.
 Everyone in the shop has one and they work great layered up or all by themselves.

 I am a denim jacket addict.
-I love the way they fit and look with anything.
+I love the way they fit and look at anything.
 I’ll dress them up or down depending on how they’re styled.
 They never really feel out of place to me and the character they build with wear makes them feel like an old friend.
 There’s just an inherent cool in a denim jacket, so it is a wardrobe staple for me and I have to admit that my collection is in the double digits at this point.
 The Tanukis are great.
 All the crazy beauty of Japanese denim in a vintage style with a more modern cut.

 Universal Works London Jacket in Navy: on sale for $176.99

 A good unstructured navy blazer is mandatory in my closet.
 I usually have a winter and summer weight.
 You can do no wrong with one.
-It will clean up any look and bring a sophistication to your fits.
-Sometimes if I am kicking around in jeans and a tee all day at the shop while writing orders, merchandising, taking photos or whatever else, I will throw one on over that to have dinner without feeling over or under dressed.
+It will clean up any look and bring sophistication to your fits.
+Sometimes if I am kicking around in jeans and a tee all day at the shop while writing orders, merchandising, taking photos or whatever else, I will throw one on over that to have dinner without feeling over or underdressed.

 Have any questions or suggestions about our Guide to Contemporary Casual Style?
 Let us know in the comments!
 For more insights into men’s style, take a look at our interview with Gerry Nelson and our series on Dressing like Bond.
 And check out our Facebook page, Instagram account and Pinterest Boards for more James Bond style advice and inspiration!